For those left behind, trauma

 The eight academics’ odyssey of pain began the moment they were corralled aboard a freight liner at taser-point, he says.

 Climate debating was listed as a blood sport by the United Nations almost 20 years ago, and is now against the law in every country but North Korea (where there is little cultural appetite for debate anyway).
-Inevitably, of course, this has merely had the unforeseeable effect of driving the spectacle underground—goes the rumor—where ghoulish throngs of wealthy libertarians see human rights as just another book of government regulations to be circumvented by entrepreneurial ingeniousness.
+Inevitably, of course, this has merely had the unforeseeable effect of driving the spectacle underground—goes the rumor—where ghoulish throngs of wealthy libertarians see human rights as just another book of regulations to be circumvented by entrepreneurial ingeniousness.

 In the black-market flesh bazaars of the red-light Floating World district, they say a mob of oilmen and mining executives will pay good money to see climate academics vivisected on the blood-caked sands of false balance.
 (Rhetorically speaking of course.)